CuriousOne23/WhenMathPrays/docs/bridge-to-realization/path-from-manifold-to-realization.md

 - A geometric language (relational manifold, dynamic information, basins, trajectories, curvature, resonance) in which those instabilities can be seen more clearly.
 - Evidence that the ideas are beginning to cohere into something real and substantive.

 We now stand at the edge of a new territory.
-The waterfall (a more stable, relationally coherent architecture) is visible in the distance.
+The waterfall — a more stable, relationally coherent architecture — is visible in the distance.
 The task of this paper is to mark the beginning of a walkable path toward it.

 ---

 ## **2. The Relational Path Forward**

-The manifold framework suggests that stable, adaptive systems require at least the following relational capabilities:
+The manifold framework suggests that stable, adaptive systems require several key relational capabilities working together:

 - Local digestion of information into coherent structure (Observation Basins).
 - Clean routing of what cannot yet be digested (Residual Routing).
 - Explicit acknowledgment and holding of persistent mismatch (Inquiry Basins).
-- Stable, composite coordination of resolution efforts (Governing Basins).
+- Stable yet flexible coordination of resolution efforts (Governing Basins).
 - Visibility into the internal geometry so that instability can be observed and addressed (Monitoring Basins).

-These are not arbitrary design choices.
+These capabilities are not arbitrary design choices.
 They arise naturally as responses to the stability problems mapped in Paper 1.

 ---